QCD Scattering Amplitudes and Prescriptive Unitarity: Bootstrapping six-gluon QCD amplitudes

 We begin by outlining the symbol spaces and physical constraints employed in our bootstrap.
 Not all of the 712 independent two-loop weight-four symbols discussed in section~\ref{sec:basis-symbols} are required in our analysis.
 Since hard functions depend only on ratios of Mandelstam variables, the symbol entries can be chosen to be dimensionless.
 This choice reduces the number of independent weight-four symbols to {430}.
 Furthermore, for each helicity sector we impose the corresponding dihedral symmetry relations (see \eqref{eq:Hsym}) and construct a symbol ansatz that manifestly respects these symmetries.

 To fix all free parameters in the symbol ansatz, we impose several necessary physical constraints, namely spurious pole cancellation and consistency with the collinear and triple-collinear limits.
 First, the leading singularities $R_{i,j}^{(1)}$ and $R^{{(2),\text{topo}}}$, defined in~\eqref{eq:L1LS} and \eqref{eq:LSdb}, contain spurious poles at $\langle{ij}\rangle =0$ for non-adjacent $i$ and $j$.
 These unphysical singularities must be eliminated by requiring the accompanying weight-four symbols to vanish on these loci.
+Apart from the symmetry constraints, we start by imposing these conditions purely from convenience as they are homogeneous conditions that do not rely on lower point data.
+Nevertheless, they are rarely strong enough to fix the result, and thus other physical properties must be taken into account.

 Second, we require the symbol ansatz to reproduce the known five-point planar hard functions of Ref.~\cite{Abreu:2019odu} in the limit where a pair of adjacent particles becomes collinear.
 In practice, we implement the collinear limits using the momentum-twistor parametrization of the kinematics.
 For definiteness, we take the limit $p_5||p_6$ and obtain the remaining cases by cyclic permutations of the ansatz.
 In momentum-twistor variables, we take